-Rabbi Don Pacht is now in his 17th year of leadership of the Vancouver Hebrew Academy.
-He has worked to build a school of excellence in both Judaic and General Studies.
-Rabbi Pacht’s guiding philosophy in education is to create a school/home partnership where everyone works together to create happy, emotionally healthy children.
+Rabbi Barak Cohen came to the Vancouver Hebrew Academy in the fall of 2021 from Sydney, Australia.
+He comes to Vancouver with his eye on strengthening the school and its aim to provide excellence in both Judaic and General Studies.
+Rabbi Cohen’s guiding philosophy in education is to create a school/home partnership where everyone works together to create happy, emotionally healthy children.
 Working with his dedicated staff, he is committed to providing each and every child with the guidance and support they need to be successful learners.

 Rabbi Goldman has five children, and his youngest two, Shira and Teheela will be students at our school this year.
 His older three children Bayla, Nechama and Bentzy, are proud VHA alumni.
 Rabbi Goldman very much enjoys playing sports and being out in nature.
 This year he is excited to take on the role of Judaic Principal, as well as teaching the Grade 6/7 Boys.
 He is looking forward to a fantastic year.

 Mrs. Brodie is a mother of two amazing children who loves to travel.
 She had the opportunity to live and teach in Tokyo, London, Halifax, The Greater Toronto Area, and now Vancouver.
 Mrs. Brodie enjoys cooking, reading, theatre, and hiking.
 She is very much looking forward to exploring the trails of her new city and province.
 Mrs. Brodie is absolutely thrilled to have been given the opportunity to become a member of the VHA community and she is looking forward to meeting, working, and learning with this amazing team!